 You'll have access to all of your Google Sheets, but not to your Google Drive files.
-If you have files you want to upload you can use the File Upload option or another storage service like Box, DropBox, or OneDrive.
+If you have files you want to use, you can convert them to the Google Sheet format ("Open with Google Sheets"), use the File Upload option, or connect another storage service like Box, DropBox, or OneDrive.

 One Sheet per Report

-For Excel-based files, you can select 1 sheet at a time.
-So if you have an Excel doc with multiple sheets, you need to create a report for each sheet.
+If you have a spreadsheet with multiple sheets, you need to create a report for each sheet.

 Uniquely Named Headers